JoelCWiseman/Matplotlib-Challenge/README.md

 # Matplotlib-Challenge

-In this challenge you will find a summarication of the data from multiple studies in Mice of the range of experimental treatments for tumors.
+In this challenge you will find a summarization of the data from multiple studies in Mice of the range of experimental treatments for tumors.
 Care was taken to ensure that any duplicates were accounted for a removed from the reported data set to avoid potential double reporting of data for that subject, which would skew the results.

 Upon initial review out of the 10 potential treatments, 2 appear to be promising for further research given their ability to reduce tumor growth.
 The successful treatments are Capomulin and Ramicane, they both produced the lowest tumor volumes throughout the